 Source: ©Nick Hedges (as featured in ‘Gorbals’ by Ruth Hedges)

 Source: Reference: Post-war housing no.2, A/30/F/6, Glasgow City Council, Libraries Information and Learning.
 As featured on Lost Glasgow facebook page

 Research on the success or failure of social housing and relocation has generally tended to focus on short-term impacts.
 Very soon after the slum clearance and rebuilding programmes of the 1950s and 1960s, the criticism was made, and has stuck thereafter, that the main impact of such developments was to cause the ‘destruction of communities’ and ‘social displacement’.
 Despite a lack of research on the ongoing effects since, this has proved a very influential narrative, so much so that present-day urban restructuring has been said to have parallels with the earlier epoch, with policy-makers and planners having failed to learn the lessons from the past.

-This project employs a historical approach in revisiting this period of post-war redevelopment and will ask to what degree it succeeded or failed, for whom, and in what context, over the longer term.
-Ultimately, understanding what has happened to people in social housing across the lifecycle, and over several decades, can provide important lessons for the conduct and prospective impacts of restructuring programmes today.
+This project employed a historical approach in revisiting this period of post-war redevelopment and asked to what degree it succeeded or failed, for whom, and in what context, over the longer term.
+Ultimately, understanding what has happened to people in social housing across the lifecycle, and over several decades, has provided important lessons for the conduct and prospective impacts of restructuring programmes today.

-Funding for the project has now come to an end, but we are still actively involved in analysing and writing up our findings.
-See the outputs tab above or our website – https://www.gla.ac.uk/schools/humanities/research/historyresearch/researchprojects/housingandwellbeing/
+Funding for the project has now come to an end.
+See the outputs tab above or on our website – https://www.gla.ac.uk/schools/humanities/research/historyresearch/researchprojects/housingandwellbeing/